Yousif-e1/CipherText_Program/README.md

 3) Enter a key (1-26).
 4) Input the text.
 # Features
-.)
-Encrypts and decrypts text.
+1) Encrypts and decrypts text.
-.)
-Handles spaces and non-alphabetic characters without changes.
+2) Handles spaces and non-alphabetic characters without changes.
-.)Wraps letters at the alphabet's boundaries.
+3) Wraps letters at the alphabet's boundaries.
 # Example
 Encrypt: